sdiehl/write-you-a-haskell/000_introduction.md

 The source code is simply the raw sequence of text that specifies the program.
 Lexing splits the text stream into a sequence of *tokens*.
-Only the presence of invalid symbols is enforced, otherwise meaningless programs are accepted.
+Only the presence of invalid symbols is checked, programs that are meaningless in other ways are accepted.
 Whitespace is either ignored or represented as a unique token in the stream.

 ```haskell